San Diego International Film Festival: Partnerships

-48 Hour Film Project winners and nominees from San Diego are screened during the festival every year.
+Films from San Diego that win or are nominated in the 48 Hour Film Project are screened during the festival every year.

-The San Diego International Film Festival has partnered with the San Diego County Office of Education and the San Diego Unified School District to bring films about social issues like homelessness, water pollution and refugees to area high schools.
+The San Diego International Film Festival has partnered with the San Diego County Office of Education and San Diego Unified School District to bring films about social issues like homelessness, water pollution and refugees to area high schools.